hashicorp/vagrant/website/source/docs/vagrantfile/vagrant_settings.html.md

 the host.
 Vagrant needs to know this information in order to perform some host-specific things, such as preparing NFS folders if they're enabled.
 You should only manually set this if auto-detection fails.

+`config.vagrant.sensitive` - (string, array) - Value or list of values that should not be displayed in Vagrant's output.
+Value(s) will be removed from Vagrant's normal UI output as well as logger output.